“Lincoln” Movie Accurate? A Historian Responds

 DID LINCOLN’S VOICE REALLY SOUND LIKE THAT?
 Our best guess is that it did.
 A definitive answer is not completely possible, since there are no actual recordings of Lincoln’s voice.
 However the screenwriters and the brilliant Daniel Day-Lewis did a tremendous amount of research into how Lincoln actually sounded.

 Many people who knew or merely heard Lincoln commented on distinctive characteristics of his voice.
 Based on everything we know, the performance is highly accurate!

-It is a testament to the filmmaking prowess of Steven Spielberg that he and his production team worked miracles in re-creating a historically accurate portrait of Lincoln.
-As a film, it is nicely bracketed by the 1939 classic “Young Mr. Lincoln” directed by John Ford and starring Henry Fonda as Abraham Lincoln before he entered public consciousness.
+It is a testament to the film making prowess of Steven Spielberg that he and his production team worked miracles in re-creating a historically accurate portrait of Lincoln.
+As a film, it is perfectly bracketed by the 1939 classic “Young Mr. Lincoln” directed by John Ford and starring Henry Fonda as Abraham Lincoln before he entered public consciousness.
 Click here to read my blog entry about that great Lincoln film.

 Have A Question?
 Need A Speaker?

 If you have a question, use the comments section below.
 If you need a quick response due to a deadline, click here.
 If you would like me to present my nationally acclaimed presentations on Lincoln’s life or his assassination to your school, group or class, click here.
 If you need more information or a question related to “is the Lincoln movie accurate,” please ask!